om252345/composemeshgradient/README.md

 ## ✨ Demos

-Here are some examples of what you can create with MeshGrad:
+Here are some examples of what you can create with ComposeMeshGradient:

 https://github.com/user-attachments/assets/ac740661-0011-4e2f-b1ae-114b35048d03